eclassifyadvertising7/eclassify-frontend/API-Docs/data-requests.md

 **Notes**:
 - Approval creates the actual entity in the database
 - If parent entities (brand/model/state) don't exist, they are auto-created
+- When approving a model request, you can optionally include variant data to create both model and variant in one operation
 - Transaction ensures all-or-nothing operation
 - Slug is auto-generated from names